BlackRookSoftware/SwingSet/README.md

 ### Why?

 Let's face facts - GUI programming is the worst.
 This library tries to reduce most of the tedium, but you'll still be doing GUI programming.
+Sorry.

 ### Library